The monopolist's free boundary problem in the plane: On the regularity of the free boundary

 We now aim to establish continuity of $R$.
 Later, when we study the problem on $\Omega = [a,a+1]^{2}$, we use this result to rule out nontrivial rays entirely contained in $\partial \Omega$.
 For this reason we state our continuity result in the desired form, but prove a less natural looking lemma from which the continuity result follows immediately.

-\begin{theorem}[Continuity of the tame free boundary] Taking $\epsilon$ as in Lemma \ref{lem:foliates-neighbourhood}, the function $R:(-\epsilon,\epsilon) \rightarrow \mathbf{R}$ defined by $R(t) = \text{diam}(\widetilde{\gamma(t)})$ is continuous on $(-\epsilon,\epsilon)$. \end{theorem}
+\begin{theorem}[Continuity of the tame free boundary] Taking $\epsilon$ as in Lemma \ref{lem:foliates-neighbourhood}, the function $R:(-\epsilon,\epsilon) \rightarrow \mathbf{R}$ defined by $R(t) = \text{diam}(\widetilde{\gamma(t)})$ is continuous on $(-\epsilon/2,\epsilon/2)$. \end{theorem}

-The assumptions in the following lemma express precisely the requirements that (1) rays ---- apart from possibly the endpoint rays $\widetilde{\gamma(\pm \epsilon)}$ --- have a single endpoint on the boundary and, (2) there are no nearby rays with endpoint elsewhere on the boundary.
+The assumptions in the following lemma express precisely the requirements that (1) rays have a single endpoint on the boundary and, (2) there are no nearby rays with endpoint elsewhere on the boundary.